B730; Short form: BSc/NPRC

 Access to HE Diploma: 30 level 3 credits at Distinction

-GCSE Maths and English at Grade C (IELTS 7.0)
+GCSE: Maths & English at Grade C or equivalent (IELTs 7.0)

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.